 Layering is the key to setting yourself up for visually interesting outfits in the winter months.
 To avoid looking too bulky, remember to layer thin to thick, and light to heavy.
 A perfectly layered look will compliment your curves and create the illusion of a more proportional silhouette.
 Keep the under-layers more fitted to keep your shape looking slim.
 And if you’re concerned about your waistline, try to top off your look with something belted.

 Layering allows colour-lovers to work in several different tones and shades into an unified look.
+Make sure that all of your pieces are classic in colour and style, so that wearing a bunch of them at the same time doesn’t look sloppy or unintentional.
 Going print-on-print means patterns need to be on scale, relative in size and not too busy.
 If one layer has a print or pattern the others will tie in best if they are solid but complimentary colours.

 Photo: Daniel Kim @walkingcanucks, The Coveteur